 The mosquito problem in Wisconsin will always exist, BUT there are things you can do to minimize their annoying stings.
-Our 21 day barrier spray program is effective across the country in eliminating 85-90% of the mosquito population and even higher when applied for the full season.
+Our 21 day barrier treatment program is effective across the country in eliminating 85-90% of the mosquito population and even higher when applied for the full season.
 Here are a few reasons why you should use Mosquito Squad for a full season of protection this year:

 How bad can this mosquito season be?
 We’ve had a mild and wet winter which is perfect for mosquito life cycle.
 Female mosquito lays egg rafts that consist of up to 300 eggs.
 These eggs can lay dormant on your property for up to 7 years, hatch in as little as 1-5 days and development to adult in as quickly as a week.
 Let’s see the damage one egg raft can cause

 1st Generation Female Mosquito = 300 Mosquitoes (150 Females)

 2nd Generation 150 Female Mosquitoes = 45,000 Mosquitoes (22,500 Females)

 3rd Generation 22,500 Females Mosquitoes = 6,750,000 Mosquitoes (3,375,000 Females)